ChrstphrHll/npc_gen/students/Ian Averescu.md

 ---
 ### Description
 - 2nd year Dragonborn Sorcerer in Alderden
-- short spines, Amber eyes, and black skin
+- frills, Amber eyes, and black skin
 - Is Imaginative and Extreme, and has Loyalty as their ideal

 ### Organizations